 Believe it or not, spring is just around the corner.
 Have you been dreaming of planting your vegetable garden, but overwhelmed with what garden seeds you should get?
-I don’t know about you, but with the rows and rows of seeds in the store, I could honestly spend HOURS searching for just the right one.
+I don’t know about you, but with the rows and rows of seeds in the store, I could honestly spend HOURS searching for just the right ones.
 And browsing a seed catalog?
 Forget about doing anything else for the rest of the day!

 Picking out your seeds shouldn’t be difficult, but if you don’t know what you’re looking at, it can be very confusing.
 Heirloom or hybrid?
 Determinate or indeterminate?
 Pole or bush?
 What’s my hardiness zone?
 And is my growing season long enough to grow these?